 One of the oldest churches on South Bass Island, St. Paul’s Episcopal Church welcomes worshippers of all faiths.
 Located a short walk from downtown Put-in-Bay, this church sits on the corner of Lakeview and Catawba Avenues.
+It can also avail that Church LED Display in order to cater to its churchgoers.

 They offer Sunday services which are wonderful places to meet fellow islanders, both permanent and temporary, and continue your worship traditions while on vacation.